MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 .. glossary::

-  XIP
-    XIP stands for eXecute-In-Place.
-It refers to a processor’s ability to execute code directly from a storage device (usually Flash memory) instead of copying it into RAM first.

-    To understand XIP, it's helpful to compare it to the "traditional" way systems used to work:

-    - Copy-to-RAM (traditional): Flash → Copy to RAM → Execute from RAM.
-    - XIP: Flash → Execute directly.

   OTA
     Over-the-Air (OTA) Update is a method for delivering firmware updates to remote devices using a network connection.